-Kiana grew up in Tehran, Iran and migrated to Toronto as a teenager.
-Photography provided a way to bridge the challenging gap in language and culture as she adapted to her new environment.
-Midway through university, she packed her life in a backpack and started a nomadic search for a place that could be called home.
-Looking back to her childhood roots, many of Kiana’s long term projects focus remains on stories that illuminates her background.
-These self-funded series often explore complex topics such as migration, adolescence and sexuality.
-Currently, she is working on a multi-phase project documenting the lives of youth and their culture in societies dealing with oppression or conflict.
+Kiana (b.1988) grew up in Tehran, Iran and migrated to Toronto while she was still a teenager.
+Faced with the challenges of adapting to a new environment, she took up photography as a way of bridging the gap in language and culture.
+After an incident in her personal life, while still in university, she packed her life in a backpack and started a nomad life to search for a place that could be called home.
+She has worked internationally but remained focus on stories that illuminates her background.
+Her self-initiated and self-funded projects often explore complex topics such as migration, adolescence, identity and sexuality.
+She spent 7 years working on a long-term multi-phase project, Resilience Trilogy, where she illustrated the lives of youth and their culture in war-torn countries across Middle East.

 Kiana is commercially represented by NAMARA Represents, a new initiative representing Canadian photojournalists and documentary photographers working with organizations and use image-driven narratives to promote their brands.

-She is loosely based in between Afghanistan and Iran, covering the region.
+She is based in Kabul, Afghanistan, covering the region.